Different Types Of Wolves

 Wolves are carnivores and feed mainly on large ungulates (ungulate mammals) such as elk, deer, roe deer and wild boar, but also hares, beavers and domestic livestock.
 A wolf eats around 2-6 kg of meat per day.

 As they can not always find food every day (in Bialowieza Primeval Forest, in Poland, it is estimated that a herd of average size of four to five wolves that feed mainly on deer and wild boar, kill once every two days) can eat up 10 kg at a time.
 They also eat birds, small mammals, reptiles, insects, plants and berries.
 In some areas of Europe, such as northern Portugal, where wild prey is scarce, wolves depend almost entirely on domestic livestock.
+For further reading see our post on: What do wolves eat?

-different types of Breeds or subspecies of Wolves
+Different types of Breeds or subspecies of Wolves

 Some of the most emblematic and striking wolf races that we can find in different parts of the world.